rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/2 - Process/readme.md

 	df.to_sql('UniquePaintings', engine, if_exists='replace', index=False)
 	```

-	This code uses a Python package named [SQLAlchemy](https://www.sqlalchemy.org/) to query the database and read the results into a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).
+	This code queries the database's "Paintings" table and loads the results into a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).
 In cases in which multiple images have the same dHash, the query uses T-SQL's [ROW_NUMBER](https://docs.microsoft.com/en-us/sql/t-sql/functions/row-number-transact-sql) function to exclude all but the largest of those images.
-The Python script then writes the resulting DataFrame to the database's "UniquePaintings" table, which gets created if it doesn't exist and replaced if it does.
+The script then writes the resulting DataFrame to a database table named "UniquePaintings."

-1. Replace the following values on line 22.
+1. Replace the following values in **dedupe.py**.
 Then save the file.

-	- Replace SERVER_NAME with the server name you specified in the previous lab
+	- Replace SERVER_NAME on line 22 with the database server name
-	- Replace DATABASE_NAME with the database name you specified in the previous lab
+	- Replace DATABASE_NAME on line 23 with the database name
-	- Replace ADMIN_USERNAME with the database user name you specified in the previous lab
+	- Replace ADMIN_USERNAME on line 24 with the database user name
-	- Replace ADMIN_PASSWORD with the database password you specified in the previous lab
+	- Replace ADMIN_PASSWORD on line 25 with the database password

 1. Use Machine Learning Workbench to run **dedupe.py** in a Docker container.